Skip to content

 Handle post-payment events

-In some cases, the bank may notify us of a payment failure after the payment has been marked as successful in your Stripe account.
+In some cases, the bank might notify us of a payment failure after the payment has been marked as successful in your Stripe account.
 In this case the payment failure is identified as a dispute with the appropriate reason code.

-Setting up webhooks
+Set up webhooks

 Stripe sends multiple events during the payment process and after the payment is complete.
 Use the Dashboard webhook tool or follow the webhook guide to receive these events and run actions, like sending an order confirmation email to your customer, logging the sale in a database, or starting a shipping workflow.